Megan Wants a Millionaire: Battle Royale

 This episode and all later episodes did not air on VH1.
+However, episodes four and five were later uploaded to YouTube and can be viewed via the Internet Archive.

 Cancellation

-An arrest warrant was issued for contestant Ryan Alexander Jenkins as a suspect in the murder of Jasmine Fiore, a 28-year-old swimsuit model who had recently moved to the Los Angeles area from Las Vegas.
-Fiore's body was found in a suitcase near a dumpster in Buena Park, California.
+On August 20, 2009–shortly after the third episode aired–an arrest warrant was issued for contestant Ryan Jenkins as a suspect in the murder of his wife, Jasmine Fiore, a 28-year-old swimsuit model who had recently moved to the Los Angeles area from Las Vegas.
+Fiore's body had been found five days earlier in a suitcase near a dumpster in Buena Park, California.
+Jenkins had met Fiore shortly after being eliminated from the show, and married her soon afterward.

 On August 19, 2009, VH1 placed the series on indefinite hiatus out of respect for Fiore's family.
 The network also released the following official statement:

 Although VH1 officially stated the show was on hiatus, it gave strong indications that the show would never air again.
 All mentions of the program, beyond the single statement above, were removed from VH1.com.
-The remaining run of the series, reruns, and previous episodes were also removed from the iTunes Store, cable video on demand services, and the network's schedule.
+The remaining run of the series, reruns, and previous episodes were also removed from the iTunes Store and cable video on demand services.